Charges and fees explained

 - Custodian fees;

 - Regulator fees;

 Some or all of any financial adviser commission may come out of the FMF.

-If a fund invests in other funds not run by Legal & General, the FMF does not include the charges and expenses for those other funds (these are however included in the OCF).
+However, if a fund invests in other funds not run by Legal & General, the OCF will be higher than the FMF, as it will include both our FMF and the charges and expenses for the other funds.

-Where do you take the ongoing charges from?
+Where do you take the ongoing charges (OCF) from?

 We may take the ongoing charges from any income the fund generates or from the fund’s capital (its assets).
 For some funds, we could take these charges from a combination of income and capital.

-Where we take charges from income, if there’s not enough income to cover the FMF, we’ll take the rest of these charges from the fund’s capital.
-Any charges taken from capital reduce the growth potential.
+Where we take charges from income, if there’s not enough income to cover ongoing charges, we’ll take the rest of these charges from the fund’s capital.
+Any charges taken from capital reduce the fund's growth potential.

 The 'Key Investor Information' document tells you the ongoing charges as a single figure.
 Look at 'Charges and fees for our funds' for the separate figures for the FMF and the other expenses.
 The prospectus tells you where we take these costs from - you can download a copy of the prospectus from our prospectus page.